 - Can I add a Microsoft Team to an existing Office 365 Group?

 Yes.
 When creating a new team in Microsoft Teams, an owner of an existing private Office 365 Group has an option to use the membership in the Office 365 Group to create the team.
 Create a team from an existing group.

 - Can I create a new Teams using the Microsoft Teams app?

-Yes - but when a new team is created via Microsoft Teams application and not associated with an existing Group, an Office 365 Group associated with that team will no longer show in Outlook.
+Yes - but when a new team is created via Microsoft Teams application and not associated with an existing Group, an Office 365 Group is created for the team but the group will not appear in Outlook.
 The group will not be visible in the Outlook left hand navigation and will not be visible in the address book (Global Address List - GAL).
 Additionally, the group name will not resolve when attempting to resolve the address while authoring a new mail message in Outlook clients.
-If the associated Group does not currently exist and you want the Group to be visible in the GAL, then it would be easier to create the Group/Teams using the Group interface.
+If the associated group does not currently exist and you want the group to be visible in the GAL, then it would be easier to create the group/team using the Group interface.
 If the Group already exists and is hidden in the GAL, you can request to have the Group made visible in the GAL.
 However, for new groups/teams created via Teams, this will not make the group visible in the Outlook left hand navigation menu.

 - Can I add Microsoft Teams to an existing Yammer group?

 Yammer groups can't be activated into Microsoft Teams.
 However, you can add a Yammer feed as a connector to a channel in Microsoft Teams.